Gender-based Violence

 Gender-based violence refers to any type of harm that is perpetrated against a person or group of people because of their factual or perceived sex, gender, sexual orientation and/or gender identity.
 It is based on an imbalance of power and is carried out with the intention to humiliate and make a person or group of people feel inferior and/or subordinate.
 This type of violence is deeply rooted in the social and cultural structures, norms and values that govern society, and is often perpetuated by a culture of denial and silence.
 Gender-based violence can happen in both the private and public spheres, and it affects women and girls disproportionately.

-adapted from: Council of Europe, Gender Matters
+Adapted from: Council of Europe, Gender Matters

 Spot the signs